 Please go and show this place some love because it’s so small and I’m scared it’s going to go out of business.
 And I do not want to go all the way to Itaewon for shawarmas (although there are some tasty shawarmas there).
 Thanks in advance.

-- The restaurant is left of that sign, down the alleyway on the on the right
+- Turn left down the alleyway and you’ll see the window on the right

 We came here by recommendation of Google looking for Indian food annnnnd obviously this isn’t Indian food.
 Which we should’ve deduced by the fact that Petra isn’t in India.